leriomaggio/ppml-tutorial/README.md

 The **recommended** method is to setup a new `ppml` Python environment on your local machine.

-Please refer to the [`setup.md`](./setup.md) document for a step-by-step guide on how to setup the environment, and check that all is working.
+Please refer to the [`setup.md`](./setup.md) document for a step-by-step guide on how to set up the environment, and to check that all is working.

-**Alternartively** you could rely on services such as [MyBinder](https://mybinder.org) or [Google Colab](https://colab.research.google.com) to run the notebooks interactively, and without needing to setup your Python environment locally.
+**Alternartively** you could rely on services such as [MyBinder](https://mybinder.org) or [Google Colab](https://colab.research.google.com) to run the notebooks interactively, and without needing to install anything.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/leriomaggio/ppml-tutorial/HEAD) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/leriomaggio/ppml-tutorial/blob/main/index.ipynb)

 However, these alternative solutions come with some **caveats and workarounds** that should be considered:

-1. MyBinder does not support connection to remote hosts on (not-allowed ports).
-Therefore, the entire Section 3 on Federated Learning and `syft` does not work.
+1. MyBinder does not support connection to remote hosts on (not-allowed) network ports.
+This means that all the examples in Sec.
+3 running `syft` and `duet` will **never** work.
+    - I would recommend running those notebooks in `Colab` in case.
 2. To use Google Colab it is necessary to have a **Google Account**.
-Plus, the environment cannot be setup automatically (notebooks contain additional instructions to do so, in case)
+Plus, the environment cannot be setup automatically so sometimes additional deps and packages should be installed first
+    - On this note, please consider that notebooks requiring additional dependencies contain instructions to do so, in their preamble section.

 ## Colophon